Can we stop plans to convert Alexandra Parade’s green median into a car park?

 What’s the Issue

 The car park will reduce green open space in Fitzroy where it is critically low ; remove trees; increase the urban heat island effect; reduce the pollution and noise reduction benefits of the trees; weaken biodiversity; and increase emissions through loss of trees and inducements to drive.
-It is contrary to multiple policies of the City of Yarra, not least open space policy.
+It is contrary to multiple policies of the City of Yarra, not least the open space policy and street tree policy.

 Out of 32 trees, “A Total of 27 trees may be impacted” [Agenda Report May 2024].
 9 trees will be removed, three of which are assessed as poor health.
 The remaining trees will have encroachments on their Structural Root Zone and or Tree Protection Zone.
 This includes the ‘moderate rated’ tree 2 (Yellow Box) and the ‘high rated’ 5 (London Plane) maturing tree, which will have six car parks under its canopy.